brood915/ngBlog/README.md

 # start the server
 $ npm start

+# start the app
+$ Go to http://localhost:8080 in your browser.
 ```

-$ Go to http://localhost:8080 in your browser.